alexankitty/Myrient-Search-Engine/README.md

 [Additional Information for Certbot Setup](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04)

 # Contributing
 You know the usual fluff.
-Is there a missing category or string association? `lib/categories.json` and `lib/searchalikes.json` can both updated to include these.
+Is there a missing category or string association? `lib/categories.json` and any of the files under `lib/json/relatedkeywords` can both updated to include these.
 If you do update/improve these, please put in a pull request so that it can be added to the public hosted server, as well.
+Pull requests are always welcome.
+Make sure to make any changes clear in your pull request, and if possible, run any files you've modified through prettier.